Connal Trueman: Loans

 On 4 August 2020, the day after Camp left Birmingham at the end of his contract, Trueman joined League One club AFC Wimbledon for the 2020–21 campaign.
 He was given squad number 1, and began his loan in the starting eleven for the opening match of the season, a 2–1 win at home to Charlton Athletic in the EFL Trophy.
 After appearing in 22 matches for the Dons, Trueman was recalled by Birmingham on 8 January 2021.
 Trueman was an unused substitute for Birmingham once in mid-January in the absence of regular backup goalkeeper Andrés Prieto, and on 1 March, he joined League One club Swindon Town on an emergency loan.
 He started four matches, all defeats, before returning to his parent club.

 Having been a regular on Birmingham's bench as backup to loanee Matija Sarkic in the 2021–22 season while Etheridge recovered from COVID-19, Trueman joined League One club Oxford United on an emergency loan on 23 November 2021, and played twice.
 When Sarkic's loan spell was ended by a dislocated shoulder, Trueman resumed his place on the bench as backup to Etheridge.
 He was used once, playing the last 20 minutes of the visit to Nottingham Forest in April 2022 after Etheridge was knocked unconscious in collision with Djed Spence; he conceded shortly after coming on, as Birmingham lost 2–0, and Zach Jeacock took over the starting role for the next two matches.

 After 15 years with the club, Trueman was released by Birmingham when his contract expired at the end of the 2021–22 season.

 Millwall

 Trueman joined Championship club Millwall on 4 August 2022 on a short-term contract running until January 2023.
 His contract was extended twice, initially for the remainder of the 2022–23 season and then for a further two years.

 Trueman joined League One club Crawley Town on 7 October 2024 on a seven-day emergency loan.
 He played twice, and rejoined Crawley on loan on 6 November, again to cover the international break.

 Milton Keynes Dons

 Trueman signed for League Two club Milton Keynes Dons on 3 February 2025, initially until the end of the season On 24 June 2025, the club announced he had signed a new contract.
+Under new head coach Paul Warne, Trueman saw limited opportunities as back-up to number one goalkeeper Craig MacGillivray, but achieved promotion with the club as it finished in second-place and returned to League One.

+Sheffield Wednesday

+On 30 July 2026, Trueman signed a one-year contract with League One club Sheffield Wednesday.